 Consenting Adult to Adult Proxy Access

-In the case of an adult Proxy accessing a consenting adult's record, such as a spouse, we ask that the patient provide the appropriate form in the MyChart Proxy Access Packet (the form includes your consent for this type of access).
+In the case of an adult Proxy accessing a consenting adult's record, such as a spouse, we ask that the patient provide the MyChart Proxy Access Authorization Form (the form includes your consent for this type of access).

 In the Case of an Adult Child or a Legal Guardian Requesting Proxy Access for an Adult

-We ask that the Proxy bring in the appropriate form in the MyChart Proxy Access Packet with proper identification and supporting legal documentation if required such as court order or durable power of attorney for health care (DPOA).Return to Top
+We ask that the Proxy bring in the MyChart Proxy Access Authorization Form with proper identification and supporting legal documentation if required, such as court order or durable power of attorney for health care (DPOA).Return to Top

 No. Be sure to access the account of the loved one for whom you wish to make appointments, get medical advice or view records.
 This ensures that the correct information is placed in the correct medical record.
 Otherwise, medical care could be jeopardized.Return to Top